How to install aeration

 Landscaping

-The answer to 'how to install aeration' is to use a core aerator to punch small holes in your lawn, allowing air, water, and nutrients to better reach the roots.
-This helps reduce soil compaction and improve the overall health and appearance of your lawn.
+The answer to 'how to install aeration' is to use a core aerator machine to punch small holes in your lawn, allowing air, water, and nutrients to reach the roots.
+This process helps alleviate soil compaction and promotes healthier grass growth.

 Step-by-Step Guide